Luxembourg Brotherhood of America: Sections

 There are currently four existing Active Sections in the Luxembourg Brotherhood of America.
 Sections 3, 7, 8 & 15.
 All four Sections celebrate Luxembourg heritage, remaining closely aligned with the Luxembourg American Cultural Society in Belgium, WI.

 SECTION 3 is the oldest of the four remaining sections from the Luxembourg Brunderbund, established at an organizational meeting held on October 23, 1887, on the South Side of Chicago.
 The section was formed in April 1897 by John Glessner, a member of Section 1, who was then living in the Rogers Park neighborhood of Chicago.
 On May 9, 1897, Grand Lodge President John Hankes initiated 33 men into the L.B.A. and christened them as Section 3.
 They were from the Rogers Park and High Ridge neighborhoods, men devoted to their greenhouse businesses and their parish, St. Henry’s on the southwest corner of Ridge Avenue and Devon Avenue in Chicago.
 Section 3 is now based in Glenview, IL and meets at Hackney’s on Lake St.

 SECTION 7 was formed in Aurora, IL, and was admitted into the L.B.A. on Oct.
 7, 1900 with Peter Weiland as their first president.
 They hosted the 26th LBA Convention from their Family Center in 1927.
 During the 90’s, when the Grand Lodge discontinued insurance benefits to all members, and partially due to distance, some sections, including 7 lost their connection with the L.B.A., however, the Aurora Brotherhood maintained their connections within the community, hosting dinners, picnics, and many other activities.
-In April of 2013, L.B.A.
+In April 2013, L.B.A.
 Section 7 was officially re-instated into the Luxembourg Brotherhood of America.

 SECTION 8 was formed in Evanston, Illinois, on February 23, 1902.
 Now based in Morton Grove, IL, Section 8 meets the 2nd Tuesday of every March, May, September, and November at the Morton Grove American Legion Civic Center.

 SECTION 15 is based in the North and Northwest suburbs of Chicago, and is led by dedicated descendants of Luxembourg’s immigrants.
 Section 15 are part of the Grand Lodge which offers membership to all persons both those of Luxembourg heritage and those interested in all things Luxembourgish.
 Section 15's annual installation of officers dinner is held in January, and they meet quarterly on the third Wednesday of April, July and October.
 In the spring, there is the famous Sauerbraten Dinner with raffles, door prizes, the Wheel of Sausage and dancing.